Man killed by subway after jumping on tracks following fight in Queens, no charges for other men

-It started with a bump on the platform at 74 St.-Roosevelt Ave around 11:20 a.m.
+It started with a bump on the platform at 74 St.-Roosevelt Ave in Jackson Heights around 11:20 a.m.
+Monday.

 A 20-year-old man appears to have been bumped on the platform by an 18-year-old man.